nitintonypaul/numa/README.md

 ---

-## 🔍 What Is Numa?
+## 🔍 What Is NUMA?

-Numa is your forthcoming browser sidekick, a sleek Chrome extension that transforms your default new‑tab page into a distraction‑eating, focus‑boosting dashboard.
-Imagine your new tab with noise-canceling headphones: all you hear is focus.
+NUMA is your soon-to-arrive browser sidekick, a sleek Chrome extension that transforms your default new-tab page into a distraction-eating, focus-boosting dashboard.
+Think of it as your browser wearing noise-canceling headphones: all you hear is focus.

+Or, if you prefer acronyms: **Neutral Utility for Maintaining Attention.**

 > **Still in development.** Prototype pending – code is alive, but not quite breathing yet.